Venta-HQ/backend/docs/deployment-guide.md

 ## 🎯 Overview

 This guide covers the **deployment process** for the Venta Backend project across different environments.
-The system is designed to be deployed using containerization and can be scaled horizontally.
+The system is designed with Domain-Driven Design (DDD) principles and can be deployed using containerization with domain-specific scaling strategies.

-## 🏗️ Deployment Architecture
+## 🏗️ DDD Deployment Architecture

-### **Container Strategy**
+### **Domain-Based Container Strategy**

-The Venta Backend uses **Docker containers** for consistent deployment across environments:
+The Venta Backend uses **Docker containers** organized by business domains for consistent deployment:

 ```mermaid
 graph TB